 Over the years, the church grew and strengthened.
 In 1957, the name was officially changed to “First United Methodist,” which helped pave the way for the purchase of a new, expanded location on South Point Road in 1967.
 Construction began in May 1974, and on September 7, 1975, the first service was held in what is our current sanctuary.

-We are blessed to have celebrated our Centennial in May 2012 (for further reading about that event and our history, click here).
+We are blessed to have celebrated our Centennial in May 2012.
 However, we still have so much more to do as we strive to be like Jesus Christ for our community and beyond.
 We are thankful to have such a warm, active, and thriving congregation – and hope that you’ll join us as we create more history together.